Solopreneur in 2026: Why One Person Is Actually Enough

 One person, one simple product, bought the remains of a once-valuable competitor for the cost of a used car.

-Case 2 — Pieter Levels.
+Case 2 Pieter Levels.
 Runs Nomad List, RemoteOK, Rebase, and a handful of other products as a solo operator.
-Reported ARR across the portfolio: around $3 million.
+Reported ARR across the portfolio (per his own public dashboards): in the multi-million range.
 No co-founders.
 No VC money.
 No office.
 He ships from wherever his laptop is that week.

-Case 3 — Midjourney.
-Reached $200M ARR with approximately eleven people.
-That's $18M per employee.
+Case 3 Midjourney.
+Reached roughly $200M ARR with approximately eleven people, widely reported in 2023 trade press.
+That's around $18M per person.
 The conventional SaaS benchmark is $200–500K per employee.
 Midjourney blew past it by a factor of 30–50.

 The ceiling moved.
 It moved because of AI, outsourcing markets, SaaS stack economics, and the fact that you can buy enterprise-grade infrastructure for $50/month now.
 What a single person can do in 2026 is a different physics problem than it was in 2019.